cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 ![[69.png]]

-Who measure the interference?
-The receiver!!!
+Who measure the interference? ==The receiver!!!==

 Crosstalk cancelling by injecting an “anti-signal” on each crosstalk-impaired line
 ![[71.png]]

 mechanism:
 1. let me know what is your amount of interference.
-2. given back to trasmitter and shape its transmission in order to recover that interference.
+2. given back to transmitter and shape its transmission in order to recover that interference.

 ![[70.png]]
 We sent a test signal hat is like a flat signal